-The table to the right sets forth the aggregate indebtedness of present and former officers and employees as at February 15, 2019 to the Corporation or its subsidiaries or indebtedness guaranteed by the Corporation or its subsidiaries, other than routine indebtedness as defined under applicable securities legislation.
+The table to the right sets forth the aggregate indebtedness of present and former directors, officers and employees as at February 14, 2020 to the Corporation or its subsidiaries or indebtedness guaranteed by the Corporation or its subsidiaries, other than routine indebtedness as defined under applicable securities legislation (no non-routine indebtedness is owed by the directors or executive officers of the Corporation).
 This aggregate indebtedness includes mortgage loan programs of subsidiaries of the Corporation, which mortgages are made at rates current at the time of granting, have various maturity dates and which are also available to the public.